 Owl Symbolism: What Does It Mean When You See an Owl?

 The mysterious, beautiful owl is a bird worth studying.
-It flies by night and it has an uncanny ability to capture prey.
+It flies by night and has an uncanny ability to capture prey.
 But because these birds are night-fliers, humans have often feared them.
-Many societies and cultures associate them with darkness, negativity, and mystery while others associated them with wisdom and prophecy.
+Many societies and cultures associate them with darkness, negativity, and mystery while others associate them with wisdom and prophecy.

-What Does it Mean When You See or Hear an Howl?
+What Does It Mean When You See or Hear an Owl?

-- Owl sightings and calls can be either blessing or a bad omen.
+- Owl sightings and calls can be either a blessing or a bad omen.
 Pay attention to what happens immediately after you see or hear the owl.
 If something good happens, then the sighting portends good fortune.
 If something negative happens, then the sighting presages bad news, including illness.

 - The ancient Welsh associated owls with fertility.
 If a pregnant woman heard an owl hoot, then it was believed that she would have an easy labor.

 - Ancient Greeks, and the Romans for that matter, associated owls with the goddess Athena, wisdom, and prophecy.

 - Ancient Christians saw owls as a sign of evil and linked them with Lilith, Adam's first, disobedient wife.

-Owls are most often seen and heard during the night, because they are nocturnal.
+Owls are most often seen and heard during the night because they are nocturnal.
 However, some owls, such as the pygmy owl, are active at twilight.
-And if you see or hear an owl during the day, it means that you are likely encountering a diurnal owl that sleeps at night just like we do—two diurnal owls are the burrowing owl and the short-eared owl.
+And if you see or hear an owl during the day, it means that you are likely encountering a diurnal owl that sleeps at night just like we do; two such owls are the burrowing owl and the short-eared owl.

 Owls are birds of the night—generally speaking.
 Because of this fact, they have been associated with the moon, the night, and even the feminine.